Xiaotian0726/BambooProductsCompanyHomepage/README.md

 ## Setup & Deploy

-- Clone project, copy `.env.example` to `.env`, then fill the variables.
+- Clone project, copy `.env.example` to `.env`, then fill the variables in it.

 - Install requirements：
     ```